derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 Section three, *Coding and Visual Design*, will review the elements, principles, and constructs of visual design.
 We will explore them relative to coding’s counterparts.
 This work will help shape a mental model tuned specifically for designers.

-In section four, *Coding and Concept*, we will introduce concepts that are unique to authoring programming code.
+In section four, *Coding and Concept*, we will introduce concepts that are invaluable when authoring programming code.
 It is important to understand that these concepts are *language agnostic*.
 This simply means you get to reuse what you learn in *virtually all programming languages*.
 In programming languages, the terminology and often the words themselves are reused exactly or with subtle variation.
 Spoken languages lack this luxury.
 Bonus.

 Section five, *Coding and JavaScript*, will reinforce what has been learned, but specifically in the context of JavaScript.
 JavaScript is the most accessible programming language today.
 If you have pushed a button on a web page, then you have been impacted by JavaScript.